johnsonandjohnson/Bodiless-JS/packages/fclasses/README.md

   the generic `withoutProps()`.
 This ensures that the type of the resulting component will include these props.

 ### Conditional HOC based on passed props

 There are times where you might want to condition HOC based on props passed to the component.
-FClasses proves a `ifThisThenThat` function which takes a function that recives the props of the component and return a boolean, as well as an HOC It Returns an HOC that will apply the first HOC if the function returns true,
+FClasses proves a `flowIf` function which takes a function that recives the props of the component and return a boolean, as well as an HOC It Returns an HOC that will apply the first HOC if the function returns true.
+There are also helper function  `and`, `or`, and `not`.

 ``` js
 type VariantProps = {